St. Patrick Preschool

 St. Patrick Preschool is located in the lower level of the main school building, adjacent to the cafeteria.
 We offer two-, three-, and five-day sessions.

-Mrs. Stacy Russman is the lead teacher in the St. Patrick Preschool, assisted by Mr. Aaron Thelen.
-Stacy has been teaching at St. Pat’s since 1998; Aaron worked with daycare/preschool children for many years, did a one-year stint in our school office, and returned to the preschool in the fall of 2015.
+Mr. Aaron Thelen is the lead teacher for St. Patrick Preschool.
+Aaron has worked with daycare/preschool children for many years, did a one-year stint in our school office, and returned to the preschool in the fall of 2015.
+He also assists with the DK class when they start the school year, due to the preschool starting after Labor Day.

 Children must be three by September 1, and must be toilet trained.